ibexa/documentation-developer/docs/api/field_type/create_custom_field_type_comparison.md

 ## Create comparison engine

 The comparison engine handles the operations required for comparing the contents of Fields.
-Each Field Type requires a separate comparison engine, which implements the `EzSystems\EzPlatformVersionComparison\Engine\FieldTypeComparisonEngine` interface.
+Each Field Type requires a separate comparison engine, which implements the `Ibexa\Contracts\VersionComparison\Engine\FieldTypeComparisonEngine` interface.

 For the "Hello World" Field Type, create the following comparison engine based on the engine for the TextLine Field Type.
 Place it in `src/FieldType/HelloWorld/Comparison/HelloWorldComparisonEngine.php`: